woodbine/SpendNetwork_dedupe/README.md

 ## Description of folders and files

 Included here are scripts and settings/training files for dedupe.
-I have not included the csvs (for both the input and output) here (and have set git to ignore them) so as not to make them visible to the public.
+I have not included the csvs (the inputs csvs and the results csvs) here (and have set git to ignore them) so as not to make them visible to the public.
 However I have saved all of the csvs that I used in the SpendNetwork basecamp (and will give some thoughts on the results).

 ### record_linkage